 A church in Sarisbury Green is growing so much that it needs to build an extension.
 Worshippers at St Paul’s Church, in Barnes Lane, are welcoming so many young families each week that they need to create new meeting rooms, toilets and a kitchen.
 Read all about it here.

 Our cathedral was the venue for the national launch of GraveTalk, a Church of England project to help people talk more openly about death, dying and funerals.
 Dozens of visitors were given the chance to use a pack of GraveTalk conversation starters at a giant free cafe, serving tea and cake throughout the afternoon and evening.
-To see the photos, click here.
+To see the photos, click here and to watch the video, click here.
 For more details, click here

 Want to keep in touch with the latest news from our diocese, see who we're praying for, view our latest photos and comment on them, why not join us on Facebook or Twitter?